autocrossblog/autocrossblog_astro/src/content/post/2024/2024-05-08-2024-st-louis-cam-challenge.md

 Driving the **Solo Performance Specialties 2012 Mustang GT**, I started strong.
 Despite a cone penalty which invalidated my potentially leading run of 42.178 seconds on Saturday morning, I finished in 5th place with a clean 42.938 seconds.

 The afternoon session showed significant improvement, despite being shortened.
-I clinched a 4th place finish in class with a clean run of 41.832 seconds, overcoming previous cone penalties and positioning myself well for Sundayâ€™s challenge.
+I clinched a 4th place finish in class with a clean run of 41.832 seconds, overcoming previous cone penalties and positioning myself well for Sunday's challenge.

 <a href="https://photos.rainbowmarks.com/2024/Autocross/STL-CAM-Challenge">{% picture 2024/May/CAMChallenge/CAMChallenge-2.jpg --alt Adam Buffa Toyota Supra %}</a>